 Remediation coursework will not bear tuition; however a fee will be required.
 Faculty will not be paid for supervision.
 Grading will be designated a S/U grade and appear on the transcript.
-Students can submit a remediation petition from the University website at www.samuelmerritt.edu/registrar/forms.
-When the Dean/Chair/Director signature is obtained electronically, the form will be routed to the Office of the Registrar.
+Students can submit a remediation petition at www.samuelmerritt.edu/registrar/forms.
+When the Dean/ Chair/Director signature is obtained electronically, the form will be routed to the Office of the Registrar.